-Replacing headlamp bulbs (sealed beam)
+Replacing headlamps (sealed beam)

-1. Make sure headlamp switch is in the OFF position and open the hood.

-2. Remove the two headlamp screws and bezel from the headlamp housing.

-3. Remove the four headlamp bulb retaining screws and the retaining ring.
+- 1. Make sure the headlamp switch is in the off position and open the hood. - 2.
+Remove the four screws from the top and bottom front of the headlamp assembly and carefully remove the lamp/bezel. - 3.
+Remove the four screws and the retaining ring. - 4.
+Disconnect the electrical connector from the lamp and remove the lamp.

-4. Remove the headlamp.

-5. Disconnect the electrical connector from the bulb and remove the bulb.

-To install the new bulb, follow the removal procedures in reverse order.
+To install the new lamp, follow the removal procedures in reverse order.